View the GrandWomen program

 Sheila is an 80 year old Rabbi, author, speaker and spiritual director.
 She co-founded the Institute for Jewish Spirituality where she taught mindfulness meditation and yoga for many years.
 A passionate activist involved in peace and justice causes her entire life, Sheila and her husband Maynard, are leaders in the American Friends for Combatants for Peace – supporting ex-combatants from Israel and Palestine working for peace and justice.
 She is the grandmother of six.

-“All my life is to help people.”
+“All my life is devoted to helping people.”

 Tiguida Kaba